anaelissa-cabrera/anaelissa.info/README.md

     <h1>Welcome!</h1>

    <p style="font-size:22px;font;text-align:right;">Hi!
 My name is Ana Elissa, A.E. !
 I am a recent grad from the University of Illinois at Urbana-Champaign.
 I majored in political science and minored in linguistics.
 I am fascinated by the law, language, human rights, the government and how change happens within systems.
-I am seeking professional experience in government relations!
-This website is to satisfy my eagerness to teach myself cool new things.
-I am way better at web developmet and coding than last year, when I begun to take it seriously.
-This is progress!
-More to come, stay tuned...</p>
+I am seeking professional experience in government relations, business management and marketing.
+I built this website on my own.
+I'm still eagerly learning how to code to improve my user interface so some pages are under construction.
+Feel free to connect and contact me on LinkedIn.</p>

+  <a class="LI-simple-link" href='https://www.linkedin.com/in/aecabreraleon/' imgsrc="img/linkedin.png">LinkedIn</a>

 </div>